Cxnnxr09/distrokid-voting-bot/README.md

 # Coomer
-The beta is just a prgram that opens and votes
-Main is a multithreaded automatic bot factory
+The beta is just a program that opens and votes /n Main is a multithreaded automatic bot factory